Edwxd/Edwxd/README.md

 - 👋 Hi, I’m Edward
-- 👀 I’m interested in programming basics
+- 👀 I’m really into programming
-- 🌱 I’m currently learning Obejct Oriented programming with Java and JavaScript
+- 🌱 I’m currently 3 years into it.
 - 📫 You can reach me through e-mail : nasser.edward1@gmail.com

 <!---